jose-guerrero/PracticeStrings/Readme.md

 The following project contains a component to parse strings.
 This project has been developed in Microsoft Visual Studio Code.

-The main program can be found in <strong>"ParseStringLibrary/ParseStrings.cs"</strong>, meanwhile the testing  unit can be found in the file <strong>"ParseStringLibrary.MsTest/TestinPgarsing.cs</strong>
+The main program can be found in <strong>"ParseStringLibrary/ParseStrings.cs"</strong>, meanwhile the test cases can be found in the file <strong>"ParseStringLibrary.MsTest/TestinPgarsing.cs"</strong>